ACooperDev/WebSDK/ReadMe.md

 Implementations are in Python, JavaScript, and .NET with the goal of creating a standarized object, cognex_camera, across all three programming languages with a common set of properties, methods, and events.

-TODO: continue implementing useful methods.  getStartupJob (do in c#), setStartupJob(do in c#), getAllCellNames, startupOnline, setCellName, setCellConcition, createNewJob
+TODO: continue implementing useful methods.  getStartupJob (do in c#), setStartupJob(do in c#), getAllCellNames(done python), startupOnline, setCellName(done python), setCellConcition, createNewJob(done python)

 [Python](#python-overview)
   - Ideal for scripts and automation tasks.